tylerlong/subx/README.md

 { type: 'SET', path: ['lastName'], val: 'Long', oldVal: undefined }
 ```

-In the sample code above, `person` is a SubX object. `person.$` is a stream of events about changes to `person`'s direct properties.
+In the sample code above, `person` is a SubX object. `person.$` is a stream of events about changes to `person`'s properties.

 ## What is Reactive Subject?